Txori/Picobook/README.md

 **How to**

-Simply put picobookx.ex in your picotron folder, next to picotron.exe, and launch it!
+Put picobookx.exe in your picotron folder, next to picotron.exe, and launch it!